kylepfurey/Games/Chess/ChessC#/README.txt

 Important Commands:

+clear = clear text
 text = show symbols as text
-symbols = show text as symbols clear = clear text
+symbols = show text as symbols

-help = will tell you how to input and how each piece works show = will highlight a piece’s possible movement squares exit = leaves the game or resets selection
+help = will tell you how to input and how each piece works show = highlights a selected piece’s possible movement squares exit = leaves the game or resets selection

 resign = lose the game (use if you want to forfeit the match)